Can You Put a Crockpot in the Oven?

 No, you cannot put a Crock-Pot on the stove.
 Doing so can cause thermal shock, which occurs when the inner ceramic pot is suddenly exposed to extreme changes in temperature, both hot or cold.

-Thermal shock can lead to cracks and chips in the pot, as well as potentially causing leaks.
+Thermal shock can lead to cracks and chips in the pot, as well as potentially cause leaks.
 In addition, it can cause the Crock-Pot to malfunction, making it unsafe to use.
 If you need to cook food faster, it’s best to use a stovetop-safe Crock-Pot or cook it in a regular pot on the stove.
 Either way, following the manufacturer’s instructions, is key to ensuring your safety and preventing damage to your Crock-Pot.

 It’s best to avoid the stovetop altogether when it comes to your crockpot, as it can also scratch the glass top stove surface and are not induction cooktop safe.